Community Fire Refuges and Nearby Safer Places

 STATE-WIDE ARRANGEMENTS for emergency management workers

-The current arrangements for the coordinated operation of community fire refuges have been recently reviewed and updated.
+The current arrangements for the coordinated operation of evacuation centres have been recently reviewed and updated.
 This document summarises the arrangements.

 NEARBY SAFER PLACES